pip-services-content/pip-services-quotes-node/doc/LambdaProtocolV1.md

 **Arguments:**
 - correlation_id: string - (optional) unique id that identifies distributed transaction
-- quote: Quote - Quote object to be created.
+- quote: QuoteV1 - Quote object to be created.
 If object id is not defined it is assigned automatically.

 **Returns:**
 - err: Error - occured error or null for success
-- result: Quote - created quote object
+- result: QuoteV1 - created quote object

 ### <a name="operation5"></a> Cmd: 'update_quote'